 It is worth noting here that after adjusting for calendar time, the calibration is slightly poorer than in section 5.4.3, where standard cox models were used on data at baseline.
-I hypothesise this is because we were unable to test for fractional polynomials of the continuous variables when running an interval censored Cox model, meaning we re-used the same fractional polynomials from the standard Cox regression carried out in section 5.4.3.
+We hypothesise this is because we were unable to test for fractional polynomials of the continuous variables when running an interval censored Cox model, meaning we re-used the same fractional polynomials from the standard Cox regression carried out in section 5.4.3.
 Given that the data was imputed differently, these may not be the best fractional polynomials to use.
 We did compare them to using no fractional polynomials, and the models were better calibrated when including them.

+Comparison of predicted risks in development and validation cohort

+We wanted to check that the model was in fact reacting to the changes at baseline beween the development and validation cohort.
+There is a significant change in the characteristics of the cohort.
+This should result in a drop in risk in the validation cohort compared to the development cohort.
+This is not an exact test with a clear outcome, and the results were interpreted by the authors.

+As shown in Supplementary Figure 5, the predicted risks in the validation cohort were significantly smaller than those in the development cohort.
+This indicates that the model did appropriately reflect the differences in baseline predictors between the cohorts, and the secular trend in CVD incidence could not be explained by this.

+Supplementary Figure 5: Comparisons of predicted risks in development and validation cohorts